21it/calculus/README.md

 ** (FunctionClauseError) no function clause matching in String.contains?/2
 ```

-Oops, our self-made instance of `URI` type caused exception.
-Default constructor does not validate arguments, and this is a problem in our case because `host` at least have to be instance of `String.t` type.
+Oops, this value of `URI` type caused exception.
+Default constructor does not validate arguments, and this is a problem in our case because `host` at least have to be value of `String.t` type.
 As a solution of this problem, developers introduced concept of [smart constructors](https://wiki.haskell.org/Smart_constructors).
 Do we have a smart constructor for `URI` type?
 Probably here it is:

 ```elixir
 iex> uri = URI.parse("https://hello.world")